Community mourns death of Randolph Leader publisher

 “We’re still in a bit of a fog here this morning, even though we knew it was coming,” Burnside said.

-Going forward, Burnside said, the Leader’s staff plan to do the best they can and make Stevenson proud.
+Going forward, Burnside said, the Leader’s staff plans to do the best it can and make Stevenson proud.